jimih2o/codeSnippets/readme.md

 # Code Snippets

-This repository contains various code examples that I have written during the last several years for both academic and professional projects.
+This repository contains various code/project examples that I have written/developed during the last several years for both academic and professional projects.